intel/QAT_Engine/README.md

     The first (i.e, value 1) is used to retrieve the number of asymmetric-key in-flight requests.
 The second (i.e, value 2) is used to retrieve the number of KDF(PRF and HKDF) in-flight requests.
-The last (i.e, value 3) is used to retrieve the number of cipher in-flight requests (when OpenSSL* pipelining feature is not used), or the number of in-flight pipelines (when OpenSSL* pipelining feature is used).
+The last (i.e, value 3) is used to retrieve the number of cipher in-flight requests (when the OpenSSL* pipelining feature is not used), or the number of in-flight pipelines (when the OpenSSL* pipelining feature is used).
     The address of the variable recording the specified info is returned by assigning to the dereferenced int address passed as Param 4.
 This means the